 “You came back for me, papa.”

 Our hearts are always filled with utmost delight when Neal or should we say Bae calls Rumpel “papa.”
 It signifies forgiveness, love, and family.
 We’ve always believed they’ve had one of the best storylines as it’s clear Rumpel never wanted to become like his father.
 It’s unfortunate how it all played out, but it’s going to be great to watch their relationship unfold.
-Neal’s prime heartache has been stemmed from Rumpel abandoning him; moreover, since the relationship is on the path of restoration, it will inspire both Neal and Rumpel to become they men they’d always wanted to be.
+Neal’s prime heartache has stemmed from Rumpel abandoning him; moreover, since the relationship is on the path of restoration, it will inspire both Neal and Rumpel to become the men they’d always wanted to be.

 Rumpel chose to be selfless, he chose family over power and we’re certain he can change his fate.
 As we’ve always believed, the boy won’t be his death.

 On a lighter note: Tinkerbell has a bit of pixie dust thanks to Wendy.
 They’re both on their way to Storybrooke and here’s to hoping Tink’s wings could be restored soon.